aniasobo/portfolio/challenges/bowling.md

 # Bowling challenge - 29-30.06.2019

+## Setup:

 1. Set up an npm project before installing npm packages.
 In your project directory run:

 ```
 npm init
 ```

-2. npm will install a package.json file - this is similar to Gemfile
+2. npm will install a package.json file - this is somewhat similar to Gemfile
 3. add ESLint to your project:

 ```